Newcastles Tonali Banned 10 Months For Betting: Italian Federation - UrduPoint

 He is the second Italian player to be banned from football in a betting scandal which came to light during the recent international break.

-Juventus' Nicolo Fagioli was suspended for seven months by the FIGC's disciplinary tribunal earlier this month and agreed to therapy of at least six months to treat his gambling issues.
+Juventus' Nicolo Fagioli was suspended for seven months by the FIGC's disciplinary tribunal earlier this month.

-Fagioli's debts exceeded three million Euros and left him exposed to threats of violence from those organising his bets, the probe found.